input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * Each message is a CBOR byte string (bstr) whose content is a CBOR array encoded deterministically:<br>
   `signed-payload = [ peer, seq, ver, payload, signature_bstr]`.
-* Signature input: computed over the deterministic CBOR encoding of the bstr wrapper and first four elements `[peer-pubkey, seq, ver, payload-body]`
+* Signature input: computed over the deterministic CBOR encoding of the array `[peer, seq, ver, payload]` (the signed payload without the signature field).
-  (i.e., from the first byte of the envelope content up to the byte before `signature_bstr`).
+  The signed payload array is then wrapped in a bstr for framing, and `signature_bstr` contains the Ed25519 signature over that array’s bytes.
 <!-- markdownlint-enable MD033 -->

 **Rationale:** Outer bstr provides explicit length framing; deterministic CBOR ensures unambiguous signing.